 Information about significant decisions subject to judgment made while applying accounting methods that materially impact the amounts recognised in the consolidated financial statements are disclosed in the notes to the consolidated financial statements below.

-This section on accounting policies includes detailed disclosures about property, plant and equipment.
+The section on accounting policies includes detailed disclosures about intangible assets and property, plant and equipment.

 Disclosures on deferred taxes are included, inter alia, in Note 24 and the section on accounting policies.